ramnezer/herodium-auto-security-system/README.md

 The reason for using - 'timeshift'

 1.
-to Allow quick removal of the program in case you regret shortly after installation.
+to allow quick removal of the program in case you regret shortly after installation.

 2.